 - Select players from all age groups will be invited to participate in the East Region Identification Camp without additional cost (invited players only)

-- When a player becomes injured, the athletic trainer, coach, or team manager enters information into the InjureFree web-based system and sends an e-mail to the parent/guardian
+- When a player becomes injured, the athletic trainer, coach, or team manager enters information into the tracking system and an e-mail is sent to the parent/guardian

 - A parent/guardian of the injured player can utilize the dedicated phone line to schedule an appointment with a specialist within 48 hours, if desired

-- Once the player is cleared by the medical professional, the InjureFree system is updated by the athletic trainer.
+- Once the player is cleared by the medical professional, the injury tracking system is updated by the athletic trainer.